koalamer/vsc-labeled-bookmarks/README.md

 Most operations work on the currently active group's bookmarks.
 Each group has its own icon shape/color, but the inactive group icons appear semi transparent (or are hidden when `ctrl+alt+b i` is toggled).

 Groups were implemented to be able to separate one set of bookmarks (for one topic/bug/branch etc.) from others.
-You can work with the set that is currently relevant, without other bookmarks littering the forward/backward navigation and and without having to delete them to avoid this.
+You can work with the set that is currently relevant, without other bookmarks littering the forward/backward navigation and without having to delete them to avoid this.

 * You can create a group and switch to it implicitly by using the "@@" when creating a labeled bookmark with `ctrl+alt+l`.
 See the relevant section above for details.
 * Alternatively, you can create a group using `ctrl+alt+b alt+g`